Eczbek/xieite/docs/geometry/getLength.md

 ### Parameters
 - `segment` - A `xieite::geometry::Segment` constant reference
 ### Return value
-- `double` - The distance between the segment's ends
+- A `double` - The distance between the segment's ends

 <br/><br/>